pronovic/apologies/.run/tasks/README.md

 # Tasks

 Tasks are high-level actions that can be executed via the `run` script.
-They are implemented in terms of commands.

 ## Creating a new task

 A task is defined by a naming convention.
-There is a shell script that identifies the name of the command.
-Within the shell script, there must be two bash fuctions, `help_<command>` and `task_<command>`.
+There is a bash script that identifies the name of the command.
+Within the bash script, there must be two bash functions, `help_<command>` and `task_<command>`.

 So, for command called "example", you would create a file file `.run/tasks/example.sh`.
 That file must contain the